lois2inn/MechaCar_Statistical_Analysis/README.md

 <img src="images/t-test_all.png" width="500" />

 ### T-test for Lot 1
 - The t-test performed for Lot 1 shows p-value of 1.
-When compared with alpha, p-value is more than significance level, it can be concluded that **Lot 1 is not statistically significant from the normal distribution** and normality can be assumed.
+When compared with alpha(=0.05), p-value is more than significance level, it can be concluded that **Lot 1 is not statistically significant from the normal distribution** and normality can be assumed.
 The mean falls within the 95% confidence interval.
 <img src="images/t-test_1.png" width="700" />

 ### T-test for Lot 2